Project 1882

 • Influences companies to adopt policies with stronger animal welfare requirements than what is required by the current legislation, such as the European Chicken Commitment.

 • Runs the inspirational website "Välj Vego" (Choose Vego) to make it easier for more people to choose plant-based alternatives and exclude animal products from their diets.
-Consumers yield significant power when it comes to being able to impact the situation for animals.

 Factory farms